 FlatLink is a trademark of Texas Instruments. μBGA is a registered trademark of Tessera, Inc..
-All other trademarks are the property of their respective owners.

 These devices have limited built-in ESD protection.
 The leads should be shorted together or the device placed in conductive foam during storage or handling to prevent electrostatic damage to the MOS gates.